The Québec maritime Blog

 What is a whitecoat?

-Newborn harp seals have soft, white fur and are called whitecoats.
+Newborn harp seals have soft, white fur and are therefore called whitecoats.
 Young seals of any species are also referred to as pups.

 Harp seals are pinnipeds, of which there are 33 species in the world, 18 of which belong to the Phocidae family (true seals).
 Four of these species, including harp seals, are found in the Gulf of St. Lawrence and thus can be observed in the maritime regions of Québec.